Home » BiostocksPro » Funds Investment » Mutual Funds Investment

 This difference might not seem so great to start with, but it really adds up over a long period of time.
 If, for instance, you have invested $10,000.
 Half goes into a mutual fund with a 1.5% expense ratio, and the other half is put into an index fund with an expense ratio of 0.3%.
 Twenty years later, you will have paid more than $29,000 more in the mutual fund.

-Famous investors have had the following to say on the subject: the famous picker Peter Lynch said that most investors would be better off if they invested in a index fund, and Warren Buffett said that index funds are the best way to buy into common stocks.
+Famous investors have had the following to say on the subject: the famous stock picker Peter Lynch said that most investors would be better off if they invested in a index fund, and Warren Buffett said that index funds are the best way to buy into common stocks.
 Clearly, in the Mutual fundsvs index funds debate, index funds win it.

-Secret number 3 – No loads mutual funds are really worth it: most investors, when they really look, can find a no load that is as good or better than the load fund.
+Secret number 3 – No loads mutual funds are really worth it: most investors, when they really look, find a no load that is as good or better than the load fund.
 Paying a load gets you nowhere.
 Don’t do it!

 Secret number 4 – Small mutuals on total assets are better for high returns, and the manager is typically more motivated.